azr4e1/personal-website/content/wiki/updating-struct-elements-inside-a-map-in-go.md

 +++

-# Updating struct elements inside a map in Go
 Go doesn't allow you to modify fields of map elements directly like this:
 ```go
 catalog[1].Title = "For the Love of Go"